nshki/writer/README.md

 Because the app was designed as outlined above, all standard behavior for text inputs are no longer available by default.
-A majority of this project is to redefine and customize the behaviors that are normally available by default.
-These include:
+A majority of this project is to redefine and customize the behaviors that are normally standardized across platforms.
+This allows for a completely different user experience when using Writer.

-  - Backspace
-  - Enter / return
-  - Tab
-  - Delete selection
-  - Paste text
-  - etc...

 ## Development

 The app is written primarily in CoffeeScript.
 The `coffee/` directory contains the